5 lessons from a house that generates more energy than it uses

 "They gave me quotes for five or six times what it should cost to actually install the thing.
 They were estimating their learning curve, and they wanted to charge me for it," he says.
 So, he had to explain how the water heaters worked.

 Fortunato designed the house without air conditioning to save energy.
-He assumed the climate would warm about four degrees Fahrenheit over the life of the house.
+He assumed the climate would warm about 4 degrees Fahrenheit over the life of the house.

 "I think we've already broken that threshold," he says.
 Scientists do say temperatures have been rising faster than projected.
 So, he installed shades on the skylights to reduce the temperature in the house.
 "And we might go to a very small air conditioning unit if, in fact, we need it."